 The surname Mulherand was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they held a family seat from ancient times.

 Mulhern(e) is typically an Ulster form of Mulkerrin which is a "County Roscommon family who were erenaghs of Ardcarne and produced many notable ecclesiastics."
 Of note was Denis O’Mulkerrin (died 1224), Bishop of Elphin, and Maelisa O’Mulkerrin (died 1197), Bishop of Clogher.

 Another source notes the family descend from Mulheeran of Offaley, specifically Maolciaran, "ciaran."

 Early History of the Mulherand family

-Another 161 words (12 lines of text) covering the years 117 and 1172 are included under the topic Early Mulherand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mulherand research.
+Another 81 words (6 lines of text) covering the years 117 and 1172 are included under the topic Early Mulherand History in all our PDF Extended History products and printed products wherever possible.

 Mulherand Spelling Variations

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name Mulherand family name.
 Variations found include Mulhearn, Mulheran, Mulherin, Mulhern, Mulherne and many more.